Part of Chivas Brothers' portfolio, Aberlour is best known for its cult expression, A'Bunadh.

 While Dumbarton was producing grain whisky for the Ballantine’s blend, Inverleven, which opened in the same year, began producing malt whisky.
 In 1956 a third Lomond still was added with an attached rectification column designed to produce different styles of spirit.
 While the still used Inverleven’s wash still, spirit receiver and low wines and feints charger, it was technically classed as a separate distillery called Lomond.
 It was decommissioned in 1985, though its still was salvaged by Islay’s Bruichladdich to produce its Botanist gin.

 In 1988 Hiram Walker was sold to Allied Lyons, and so Dumbarton fell for the first time under British ownership.
 Three years later Allied mothballed the Inverleven distillery, and in 2002 Dumbarton itself followed suit.
-The buildings have since been demolished to make way for a new housing development, save for the distillery’s iconic red tower, which will also be developed into affordable housing.
+The buildings have since been demolished to make way for a new housing development, including the site’s long-standing, iconic red tower.

 No record of Dumbarton’s history would be complete without mention of the ‘Scotch Watch’, a 100-strong gaggle of Chinese white geese introduced by Hiram Walker in 1959 to protect Dumbarton’s whisky stocks from intruders.
 The birds became something of a tourist attraction and were even used to advertise the Ballantine’s blend.
 When Dumbarton finally closed in 2002, the geese stayed put, though 10 years later the remaining seven birds were finally retired and sent to live with an existing flock at Glasgow Green.

 - 1936 Hiram Walker-Gooderham and Worts purchases George Ballantine & Sons